Electrostatically-induced topological phase transitions in polyacetylene molecules: Equations of motion and solutions in the presence of a gate

 where we have defined the localization lengths

-When the spin sector is frozen in the trivial uniform configuration (i.e., $\phi_s(x)=\phi_s^{(0)}(x)$), the simplest non-trivial charge excitation in infinite space given by the Eq. (\ref{eq:sine_gordon}) corresponds to a solitonic configuration centered at position $x_0$:
+When either the charge or spin sector is frozen in the trivial uniform solution, the simplest non-trivial excitation for the remaining degree of freedom in infinite space given by Eq. (\ref{eq:sine_gordon}) corresponds to a solitonic configuration centered at position $x_0$: